 Beyond these basic skills, the law school provides a rich array of opportunities to gain practical experience in carefully supervised environments, including skills-based classes, clinical programs, and competition teams.
 TJSL offers three clinics covering the spectrum from litigation to transactional work to ADR.

 Mediation Program: This program enhances students’ dispute resolution competency by affording an opportunity to mediate small claims court cases and creating networking opportunities with seasoned ADR professionals.
 Students learn mediation skills through an intensive 40-hour introductory training that combines traditional lecture with role-playing, simulation, and other experiential exercises.
-The students then use those skills to resolve disputes on a supervised basis through local court mediation programs in the South San Diego County community of Chula Vista and in the East San Diego County community of El Cajon.
+The students then use those skills to resolve disputes on a supervised basis through local court mediation programs.
 This practical internship is supplemented by an Advanced Mediation seminar that links theory with practice and offers an opportunity to reflect on, critique, and receive feedback on the dispute resolution experience at court.

-Field Placement: TJSL’s Field Placement (commonly known as the Externship) Program was recently ranked 5th in the nation.
+Field Placement: TJSL’s Field Placement (commonly known as the Externship) Program was recently ranked 5th in the nation for placement of full time students.
 Participating students take part in both class instruction and supervised field work.
 The program is overseen by the School’s Director of Externship and Pro Bono programs, Judybeth Tropp.
 Placements include positions with local prosecutors and public defender offices as well as experienced attorneys who specialize in family law, transactional law, tax, estate planning, personal injury, immigration, complex litigation, real estate law, corporate, and intellectual property practice.

 Other externship opportunities have included: